This page is for the original Nick Fury, Nicholas Joseph Fury

 Marcus Johnson later became a Ranger.
 Upon the reappearance of Orion, Fury meets his now-adult son and reveals his parentage in a bid to prevent Orion from using Johnson's blood to become more powerful.
 The pair are captured by Orion, who manages to extract the Infinity Formula from Fury.
 Fury is rescued from Orion by Johnson, who has enlisted the help of his friend Cheese as well as the Avengers.
 Nick, now limited to a natural lifespan due to the loss of the Infinity Formula, inducts Johnson, revealed to have the birth name Nicholas Fury Jr., and Cheese, also known as Phil Coulson, into S.H.I.E.L.D..

 Powers and Abilities

 Though Nick Fury has no real super-human powers, he is in peak physical condition as a human.
 He is a skilled tactician and an experienced leader.
-He is an expert in hand to hand combat (highly skilled in Tae Kwon Do and Jiu Jitsu), as well as a master of virtually all forms of weaponry.
+He is an expert in hand to hand combat (highly skilled in Tae Kwon Do, Boxing, and Jiu Jitsu), as well as a master of virtually all forms of weaponry.
+In the Army, he was a heavyweight boxing champion.
 As one of the longest-running Directors of S.H.I.E.L.D., Fury has access to some of the world's most advanced weapons and technology.
 His position has also made him one of the most powerful men in the world in terms of his connections.